 Enjoy a display of around 1,000 fossils ranging from dinosaur bones, cave bears, crinoids, mosasaurs, North America’s Oligocene mammals, Carolina’s Pleistocene mammals, and even plant fossils.
 The list is undeniably long.

-Many tourists are mostly amazed by the reconstructed humongous jaw, housing the teeth of the (possibly) extinct Megalodon.
-If you’re a dentist or shark enthusiast, I’m sure you’ll also love the view.
-If you are looking for great free museums in Charleston, this is your best pick.
+Many tourists are amazed mainly by the reconstructed massive jaw, housing the teeth of the (possibly) extinct Megalodon.
+You’ll also love the view if you’re a dentist or shark enthusiast.
+If you are looking for marvelous free museums in Charleston, this is your best pick.

 11. Charleston Postal Museum